 - Working in solidarity on behalf of those experiencing poverty, social exclusion and inequality.

 The secretariat of the Community Platform is currently the European Anti-Poverty Network (EAPN) Ireland, which is responsible for carrying out its administrative functions.

 The members meet every 6-8 weeks to progress joint activities, to update on engagement with Government Departments and other national bodies which takes place through the Community and Voluntary Pillar and to discuss relevant developments.

 The Community Platform is one of the 17 members of the Community and Voluntary Pillar, which was one of the pillars of social partnership.
-As a member of the Pillar Platform currently receives a small grant from the Department of Environment, Community and Local Government.
+As a member of the Pillar Platform currently receives a small grant from the Department of Rural and Community Development.
 However In practice, the Platform has always relied on the voluntary input of members for its activities.